MartinChavez/HTML-CSS/README.md

 /* Styling the submit button separately */
 /* The submit button is an input tag so the previous input selector properties are affecting the way it is displayed */

-/* In order to create this selector, you need : */
+/* In order to create this selector, you need: */
 /* The name of the attribute and the value of the attribute */ .styled-form input[type=submit]{
     width: 120px;